A Data-Driven Approach To Precision Rifles, Optics & Gear

 Tag Archives: Hornady VMax

-Rifle Reloading Data: My Pet Loads for Target & Hunting
+PRB’s Load Data: My Complete Reloading Data for Target Shooting & Hunting

-These are some of my pet loads.
+These are all of my pet loads.
 They were what I found to be the most precise in my rifles after extensive and tedious load development.
 I may tweak the loads slightly as the throat of a barrel erodes, but I don’t typically vary too far from what is shown here.
-You should always reference a quality reloading manual and start with the minimum recommended loads and work your way up.
-Just because these have proven safe in my rifles, doesn’t mean they will be in your’s.
-Chamber dimensions, brass specs, barrel grooves and diameter can vary, so it’s very important ...
+In fact, this is the page that I personally reference when I need to remember the details of one of my loads.
+You should always reference a quality reloading manual and start with the minimum recommended loads, and work your way up.
+Just because these have proven safe in ...

 Read More »